Sahista-Patel/SQL-LogFileSizeShrink/README.md

 We love contributions, please comment to contribute!

 # Code of Conduct
-Contributors have adopted the Covenant as its Code of Conduct.
+Contributors have adopted the Covenant as its Code of Conduct..
 Please understand copyright and what actions will not be abided.